forestgrape/coronavirus/monitor_and_control.md

 > * moderate measures preserving overall life quality: settings that those who want/need can protect to some extent, while most (those not needing/choosing) can go on circumspectly
 > * avoid uncontrollable spread and hospital overwhelming
 >
-> In numbers, as long as the infections are mainly among young and there are only few deaths the rules can be relaxed.
-But if the deaths increase and the hospitals fill, it's time to tighten the belt ([more on numbers](#on-numbers)).
+> As long as the infections are mainly among young and the hospitals not filled with Covid patients, the rules can be few and mainly based on own responsibility.
+But if the hospitals fill and the deaths increase, it's time to tighten the rules ([more on numbers](#on-numbers)).

 ## Protection Measures
 The following relies on the assumption that the main transmission of Sars-CoV-2 is [airborne](./transmission.md#recap-airborne-transmission) (either droplet, aerosol or dry form transmission).
 This is not yet confirmed.
 Evidence for dry form transmission is described in [Proposal of a Dry Form Transmission Model](./transmission.md).
 Airborne transmissions can be thought [smoke like](./transmission.md#metaphor-and-measures) or like the reek of alcohol in the case of close range droplet transmission.
 For the first non-smokers protections measures are suitable and for the latter distancing is enough.